02danieljonas/Memory-Game/README.md

     After completing my submission a question I have is how do I keep my code clean?
 For this project I have over 400+ lines of JavaScript I have no idea how to keep it all formated and placed in a way that could be read well.
 Another question I have is on website design.
 I have plans on making a portfolio website but I do not have any ideas on the design of it.
 I do not know if the best way forward is to look at a template and copy it or just follow a tutorial.
 I think the best idea is to start from scratch and come up with your own design but what do you do when you can't think of anything original?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
     If I had a few more hours to work on this project I would try to make my code more readable for anyone who looks at it.
 My friend Smyvens also complained about the length of my Javascript so I would also try to cut that down.
-I might also change out my use of cookies for local storage.
-I am also thinking of making the buttons a template, so that it's easier for the user to make much more than 10 buttons without having to copy and paste the same CSS and HTML to make extra buttons.
+I might also change my use of cookies for local storage.
 Another feature I could implement is connecting to a DynamoDB table to allow for a Leaderboard for everyone who visits and also a difficulty option (easy, medium, hard).
-I would also try to solve the glitch where pressing down the game button and moving the mouse away before letting go, makes to sounds play indefinitely if no user input is sent.
+I would also try to solve the glitch where pressing down the game button and moving the mouse away before letting go, makes the sound play indefinitely if no sound is played again.

 ## Interview Recording URL Link